-CLUBS – RESPONDING TO THARUNKA GUIDE
+CLUBS – RESPONDING TO MEDIA GUIDE

+From time to time, Arc-Affiliated Clubs will be asked to respond to issues in the media.
+This media can be both celebratory and critical.

 Since Tharunka reports on all things UNSW culture and campus, there will be opportunities when the team will approach Clubs to hear their say and have right of reply.

 This could be anything from asking the Turkish Society for a comment on how they’re raising awareness and funds for the recent earthquake through to the Taylor Swift Society on why fans will riot if the Eras tour never comes to Australia.